mcakyerima/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 # 📚 More Singly Linked Lists in C 🖥️

-Welcome to a comprehensive guide on Singly Linked Lists in C. This guide provides you with a thorough understanding of singly linked lists and their implementation in C.
+This project provides a basic implementation of singly linked lists in C, and demonstrates when and why to use linked lists instead of arrays.
+The following files and types are included:

 ## Introduction 📝